Hotpants: In uniforms

 Hotpants can also be part of a uniform worn by cheerleaders (as made popular by the Dallas Cowboys Cheerleaders) and performers, or required wear in certain service industries (such as the Hooters restaurant chain).

 Southwest Airlines became notorious for the hotpants uniform they supplied for their stewardesses (nicknamed "Love Birds") in 1971, as featured in an ad campaign with the slogan "Someone Else Up There Who Loves You."
 The tangerine-coloured uniforms (designed by Juanice Gunn Muse, the wife of M. Lamar Muse, the Southwest Airlines president) were worn by girls who were chosen for their good looks and friendliness.
 Lamar Muse boasted that having beautiful attendants in hotpants ensured that male passengers would fight to sit on the aisle rather than by the window.
 However, feminist organisations such as Stewardesses for Women's Rights protested and lobbied against the uniform.

 Also in 1971, the Hot Pants Patrol was introduced as an elite corps of female ushers for the Philadelphia Phillies baseball team, with the intention of attracting greater audiences for the games.
 While the majority of "Fillies" wore white microskirts as part of their uniform, the 36 members of the Hot Pants Patrol wore a red hotpants jumpsuit with white vinyl go-go boots.
 After pressure from feminist organisations, the Phillies retired the Hot Pants Patrol in 1982.

-A Hooters waitress, Melissa Poe, wearing a type of hotpants known as Dolphin shorts.

 Hotpants or booty shorts remain a popular costume for cheerleaders and dancers, particularly hip hop performers, and are frequently worn by backup dancers.
 The uniform of the Dallas Cowboys Cheerleaders consists of hotpants and midriff tops.
 In the early 21st century hotpants continue to be part of certain service industry uniforms, particularly where the wearers are likely to serve a predominantly male clientele.
-One example of this is Hooters, where the servers (or "Hooters Girls") wear orange Dolphin shorts along with a tight tank top, pantyhose and a bra.
+One example of this is Hooters, where the servers (or "Hooters Girls") wear orange dolphin shorts along with a tight tank top, pantyhose and a bra.

 Extremely short shorts have also seen use within military use.
 Unofficially, members of the Rhodesian and South African armed forces wore extremely short shorts due to fighting in the hot climates there.
 The Austrian Army also used short shorts for PT wear.